 What is BCP (beta-caryophyllene)?

 To understand BCP (otherwise known as beta-caryophyllene) it’s essential to get your head around what it isn’t.
-Firstly, BCP is not CBD.
-It also isn’t strictly a cannabinoid.
-(CBD and THC are classed as cannabinoids.
+Firstly, BCP isn’t strictly a cannabinoid, even though it acts a lot like one.
 Some sources do call BCP a cannabinoid, but in Australia, the TGA has said it's not.
 This means, unlike other cannabinoids, BCP is easily obtainable and is 100% legal.

 However, what’s exciting about BCP is that it binds with the body's CB2 receptors (associated with mood, pain regulation and the immune system).
 Cannabinoids also bind with CB2 receptors, but they also bind with other receptors in the body, whereas BCP only binds with CB2.